SciML/PyDSTool.jl/README.md

 PyDSTool.jl is a wrapper for the PyDSTool Python library for analysis of dynamical systems.
 This wrapper is "low level" and provides some functionality to make directly dealing with the library a little bit easier, but still requires knowledge of PyDSTool itself.
-It is used as a backend for the [Bifurcate.jl](https://github.com/JuliaDiffEq/Bifurcate.jl) component of the
+The tests show how to use the functionality.
-DifferentialEquations.jl ecosystem.
+It is used as a backend for the [Bifurcate.jl](https://github.com/JuliaDiffEq/Bifurcate.jl) component of the DifferentialEquations.jl ecosystem.
 It is recommended that users use this functionality through [DifferentialEquations.jl](https://github.com/JuliaDiffEq/DifferentialEquations.jl).